Supply charge

-Use this when an electric bill has delivery, customer charge, riders, taxes, and supply lines that need to be compared separately.
+Use this when an electric bill has delivery, customer charge, riders, taxes, and supply lines that need to be compared separately from the energy charge.

 Electric bill